MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-cloud-services.md

 keywords: Mixed Reality, develop, development, HoloLens, cloud services
 ---

+# Azure Cloud Services

+## Overview

+Azure Cloud Services can now go hand-in-hand with Mixed Reality on a variety of platforms with Azure Remote Rendering and Azure Spatial Anchors.
+If you're developing in Unity, you also have access to a wide array of add-on cloud APIs that can be easily integrated into your projects.

-# Mixed reality cloud services
+## Mixed Reality services

-Azure Cloud Services has several features that can go hand-in-hand with Mixed Reality, which are broken up and listed below.

-## Azure Remote Rendering
+### Azure Remote Rendering
 [Azure Remote Rendering](https://docs.microsoft.com/azure/remote-rendering) (ARR) is a service that lets you to render highly complex 3D models in real time.
 ARR is currently in public preview and can be added to your Unity or Native C++ projects  if you're targeting HoloLens 2 or Windows desktop PC.

-## Azure Spatial Anchors
+### Azure Spatial Anchors
 [Azure Spatial Anchors](https://docs.microsoft.com/azure/spatial-anchors) (ASA) is a cross-platform service that allows you to create mixed reality experiences using objects that persist their location across devices.
 The service can be developed in a host of environments and deployed to a large group of devices and platforms.
 This gives them special dispensation for their own list of available platforms:
 * Unity for HoloLens
 * Unity for iOS